 Gifting lump sums

 You can give away all or part of your lump sum.
-But anything over the gifting limit counts in the assets test and will have deeming rules applied under the income test through deeming.
-The limit is a total of:
+But anything over the gifting limit counts in the assets test.
+It will also be assessed under the income test through deeming.
+The limit is a total of both: